helenmeskhidze/helenmeskhidze.github.io/1translationsP1.md

 <br>

-## Two quick notes about the translation-checker
+## A few quick notes about the translation-checker

 1. It assumes that you remember how to type the logical symbols.
-If you need a refreshed on this, consider reviewing [how to type the connectives on the keyboard](https://carnap.io/shared/walsh@g.ucla.edu/book-prop-main-connectives.pandoc#typing-the-connectives-on-the-keyboard).
+If you need a refreshed on this, consider reviewing [how to type the connectives on the keyboard](https://carnap.io/shared/emeskhid@uci.edu/0CourseInfo.md#typing-the-connectives).

+2. You type your translation in the top box.
+Replace the English sentence(s) there with your logical expression.

-2. Press **return** to check your answer.
+3. Press **return** to check your answer.

 <br>